gica3618/pythonradex/docs/index.rst

 Known issues
 ==============

-- For high column densities and low collider densities, the code can crash, presumably because some of the calculated fractional level populations become negative.
+- For high column densities and/or low collider densities, the code can crash, presumably because some of the calculated fractional level populations become negative.

 Radiative transfer theory